diantonioandrea/misura/docs/docs.md

 - `family: str` is the family (physical quantity) of the to-be-defined unit of measure.
 - `units: dict` is the dictionary of the available symbols for the specified family and it is structured as `{"symbol1": factor1, ..., "symbol": 1, ..., "symbolN": factorN}`.
 - `unpacks: str` is the string of the units to which the new unit unpacks, if it does.
 In this case the new unit becomes a derived unit.

+Note that the `units` dictionary must have a **reference unit**, a defining unit for that family, for which its factor is equal to `1`.

 Take a look at these [examples](#units-of-measure-1)